otto-torino/django-preferences-utils/README.md

 ## Motivation

 So you need to manage your django project preferences.
-You tried many different solutions bu no one seemed to work well.
+You tried many different solutions but no one seemed to work well.
 And then you came across this one.
 Let's talk about it.